opennode/waldur-zabbix/docs/api.rst

  - interface_parameters - host interface parameters (optional);
  - host_group_name - host group name (optional);
  - templates - list of template urls (optional).
- - agreed_sla - optional, for example 99.99; if it is specified, Zabbix IT Service is created with trigger corresponding to resource type of scope.

 For optional fields, such as interface_parameters, host_group_name, templates if value is not specified in request, default value will be taken from service settings.

 Example of a valid request: